5/7/2025

 Chief Executive Officer

-Thanks.
-Yeah, I mean, I think that, you know, across the country, and then I'll get to Florida specifically, but I think across the country, as I mentioned in the prepared remarks, right, we are starting to see some continued macro economic pressure on the consumer.
-We are seeing, and it's a mixed bag, depending on the specifics in the market, but I think just generally, right, and we saw this, you know, this is ebb and flow throughout our history as a company.
-So, this isn't a pattern that we're unfamiliar with, but right where customers are looking to stretch their dollar a little bit more, looking to potentially, you know, trade down.
+Yeah, I mean, I think that, you know, across the country, and then I'll get to Florida specifically, but I think across the country, as I mentioned in the prepared remarks, right, we are starting to see some continued macroeconomic pressure on the consumer.
+We are seeing, and it's a mixed bag, depending on the specifics in the market, but I think just generally, right, and we saw this, you know, this has ebbed and flowed throughout our history as a company, so this isn't a pattern that we're unfamiliar with, but where customers are looking to stretch their dollar a little bit more, looking to potentially trade down.
 And so, again, having that right product mix is really key in every market.
-And in Florida specifically, again, it's, as you know, we've got a variety of competitors in Florida, and not every competitor is approaching, you know, 2025 in the same way.
-We certainly are seeing some competitors who are definitely, you know, continue to not be necessarily rational as it relates to pricing and, you know, continue to have kind of broad-based approaches to categorical, you know, discounts, etc. We're going to continue to operate the way that we've continued to operate, meaning that we're going to be strategic in terms of speaking directly to our customers, while also ensuring that we have product offerings and availability to, again, meet customers where they are.
-So, right in an environment where you may have some trade down occurring, you, of course, want to make sure that your value portfolio is robust and can speak to that customer, while maintaining our high levels of service.
-And again, you know, the loyalty program helps with that as it relates to retention to make sure we retain the customers that we have.
-So, you know, certainly there is, you know, wallet pressure in the market.
+And in Florida specifically, again, as you know, we've got a variety of competitors in Florida, and not every competitor is approaching 2025 in the same way.
+We certainly are seeing some competitors who are – definitely, you know, continue to not be necessarily rational as it relates to pricing and, you know, continue to have kind of broad-based approaches to categorical, you know, discounts, et cetera.
+We're going to continue to operate the way that we've continued to operate, meaning that we're going to be strategic in terms of speaking directly to our customers while also ensuring that we have product offerings and availability to, again, meet customers where they are.
+So in an environment where you may have some trade-down occurring, you, of course, want to make sure that your value portfolio is robust and can speak to that customer while maintaining our high levels of service.
+And again, the loyalty program helps with that as it relates to retention to make sure we retain the customers that we have.
+You know, certainly there is, you know, wallet pressure in the market.
 But again, I think that's more than just a Florida conversation.
 I think that that's a national conversation.
 But I think that, you know, we're very aware of it and very equipped in how we're strategically addressing it.
 And it was present in the first quarter as well.
 And I think that we held our own.

 speaker